The long-running effort to put Callum Smith vs David Morrell in the ring has circled back to a familiar place. Another purse bid.

 The Smith–Morrell matchup was first ordered last summer, shortly after Morrell returned with a decision win over Imam Khataev on a Ring Magazine card financed by Turki Alalshikh.
 Nearly eight months later, the fight remains unsigned and unscheduled.

 There was a December agreement that canceled an earlier purse bid.
 That was followed by extensions.
 Then more time.
 The bout was linked to a March show expected to be headlined by Anthony Joshua, plans that collapsed after Joshua was involved in a fatal car accident in Nigeria last December.
-Since then, no replacement platform has held.

 On paper, Matchroom Boxing has the ability to stage the fight.
-In practice, the company already has multiple cards booked through late February.
+The company already has multiple cards booked through late February.
 Warriors Boxing faces a different limitation.
 The company largely operates under the Premier Boxing Champions umbrella, which currently has no confirmed dates in the first quarter of 2026.
 A tentative March Prime Video pay per view featuring Sebastian Fundora and Keith Thurman is the only visible opening.

 That backdrop explains why the Morrell side has pushed for a purse bid now.
 It is less about forcing Smith’s hand than forcing the market to show its cards.